Pakistan Embassy Sets Up Stall At International Charity Sale Held In Beijing - UrduPoint

 Pakistan Embassy Sets Up Stall At 'International Charity Sale' Held In Beijing

-The Embassy of Pakistan set up its stall at "International Charity Sale 2019" held here in Malipo and Jinping counties of Southwest China's Yunnan Province
+The Embassy of Pakistan set up its stall at "International Charity Sale 2019" held here to fund school playgrounds in Malipo and Jinping counties of Southwest China's Yunnan Province

-BEIJING, (APP - UrduPoint / Pakistan Point News - 28th Oct, 2019 ) : The Embassy of Pakistan set up its stall at "International Charity Sale 2019" held here in Malipo and Jinping counties of Southwest China's Yunnan Province.

 Chinese State Councilor and Foreign Minister Wang Yi and his wife Qian Wei participated This year's event held under the theme 'Run to a better future, the 'love Knows No Borders' was co-sponsored by the Chinese Foreign Ministry and the China Foundation for Poverty Alleviation.